-If your spouse has begun to let their physical appearance go, gently discuss the problem.
-Let them know you appreciate them and feel respected when they look their best, and commit to doing the same yourself.
+If your spouse has begun to let their physical appearance go, gently discuss the problem with them.
+Let your spouse know you appreciate them and feel respected when they look their best, and commit to doing the same yourself.

-Conversely, if your spouse has become hyper-aware of their physical appearance, this may also indicate trouble.
-Try connecting with them on an emotional level to carefully address the issue(s), before things head south.
+Conversely, if your spouse has become abnormally aware and unusually conscious of their physical appearance, this may also indicate trouble.
+Try connecting with your spouse on an emotional level and sensitively address the issue(s), before things head south.